AzathothC2/.github/profile/README.md

 This is the C2 I've been working on for the past few years, all stored in one neat org so i don't get it confused with other projects.

 ## Project Structure
-**There is no guarantee that I'll ever turn these repositories public.**

 ### Beacon
 * [Beacon Transport Source code](https://github.com/AzathothC2/beacon-transports-src) (Private) Source code for the beacon transport libraries
 * [Beacon Core Source code](https://github.com/AzathothC2/beacon-core-src) (Private) Source code for the core beacon library